Azure/azure-sdk/docs/golang/design.md

 	// Returns false if there are no more pages or an error occurred.
 	NextPage(context.Context) bool

-	// Page returns the current WidgetsPage.
+	// PageResponse returns the current WidgetsPage.
 	PageResponse() *ListWidgetsResponse

 	// Err returns the last error encountered while paging.